beshubh/writings/tech/scaling-messaging.md

 With this we finally would be able to avoid all the problems of re-delivery, there is still margin for improvements but those are very rare cases, we have almost never encountered any such cases as of now.

-To solve for these rare cases though you can employ the idempotency at sendMessage level as well and only allow sending the messages that are still in pending state, as you will be updating the message status on each successful api call.
+To solve for these rare cases though you can employ the idempotency at sendMessage level as well and only allow sending the messages that are still in pending state, as you will be updating the message status on each successful api call. <br>

 **Beginner's guide to webhooks system**